Tipi-Hack/tipi-hack.github.io/_posts/2022-04-01-bzhctf-bons-baisers-de-russie.md

 ### Final thoughs

 The challenge was not difficult from an Active Directory perspective.
-However, dealing with cyrillic characters was harden than we though because many tools don't support unicode correctly.
-We had to alternate Linux and Windows tools to made it.
+However, dealing with cyrillic characters was harder than we though because many tools don't support unicode correctly.
+We had to alternate between Linux and Windows tools to made it.

 For instance, when passing the hash with Mimikatz the user name is replaced with litteral `?` during NTLM authentication.
 On the other side Sharpkatz seemed to work fine, but we had so mess up with lsass memory that nothing was working fine in the VM...
-On the other side, all linux tools seemed to accept unicode character, expect PKINITTools.
+On the other side, all linux tools seemed to accept unicode character, but PKINITTools which if we're not mistaking relies on impacket.

+Final words go to Kaluche, thanks very much for this challenge, we had a lot of fun!